Understanding and Overcoming Misophonia, 2nd edition (2017) is now available on Amazon.com and all major book sellers. Both printed and eBook formats.

 I did my first survey on misophonia in February of 2013 on different characteristics of individuals with misophonia.
 I was trying to determine how misophonia develops and if there were certain characteristics people with misophonia have in common.
 I wanted to have a control group to compare some of the personality traits and characteristics, and so I sent the survey to my LinkedIn contacts.
 Much to my surprise, 5% of my LinkedIn contacts had misophonic reactions.
 And so I thought, wow, this is not some extremely unusual phenomenon here.
 In fact, I had people with misophonia popping up all over the place.

 A recent blog post on the family ancestry website 23andMe.com mentioned an internal study conducted with about 80,000 customers, in which people were asked “Does the sound of other people chewing fill you with rage?
 (Yes/No/Not Sure).”
-About 20% replied yes.
-They also found that the affirmative response was more common in women.[iii]
-Unfortunately they only reported the yes and no numbers, and excluded the not sure.
-I am concerned that those who were not sure probably don’t have misophonia so the prevalence of misophonia is lower than their reported number, but at least it provides general support for the prevalence of misophonia of the other two studies.
+About 19% replied yes.
+They also found that the affirmative response was more common in women.[xiv]
+23andMe reported 20% yes and 80% no (excluding the not sure responses).
+One internet post indicated there were about 4% not sure.
+So that would reduce the percentage of “yes” responses from 20% to 19%.

 The takeaway from this is that misophonia is really quite common – perhaps affecting approximately 15% of adults (or 1 in 6.5 adults).
 It seems to be more common (or at least more severe) in women than in men, but many, many people suffer in silence, or they are written off as being grouchy, cranky, or irritable.
 If this number is correct, and research is beginning to confirm it is, there could be forty million people with misophonia in the United States alone – that is 40,000,000 people.